dmarku/sneake/blog.md

 ## 2019-07-02

 - got audio playback of WAV files working, with help from Nannou devs
+- found out that the output stream has to be moved to the model to save it from destruction when leaving `model()`s scope

 ## 2019-06-26

 - ran into first issues with ownership
 - typesafe pattern `match` is _really_ nice
 - the snake is now drawn, can be moved with arrow keys and its tail trails behind its head
 - try out [`cargo-watch`](https://crates.io/crates/cargo-watch).

   - Install with `cargo install cargo-watch`